 Criticisms over the propriety of the claims and continued application rules led to litigation against the USPTO in federal court.
 Legal challenges to the rules resulted in the April 1, 2008 decision in Tafas v.
-Dudas.91 There, the U.S. District Court for the Eastern District of Virginia concluded that the USPTO claims and continued application rules were substantive in nature.
+Dudas.
+There, the U.S. District Court for the Eastern District of Virginia concluded that the USPTO claims and continued application rules were substantive in nature.
 Because Congress has not granted general substantive rulemaking power to the USPTO, the District Court declared that the rules were void and therefore unenforceable.
-At the time of the publication of this report, the USPTO retains the option of appealing this judgment.

 The Tafas v.
 Dudas ruling arose from lawsuits filed by two separate plaintiffs: (1) individual inventor Triantafyllos Tafas, and (2) the multinational pharmaceutical enterprise organized as Smithkline Beecham Corp. and Glaxo Group Limited.
-The plaintiffs requested a permanent injunction that would prevent the USPTO from implementing the claims and continued application rules.92
+The plaintiffs requested a permanent injunction that would prevent the USPTO from implementing the claims and continued application rules.

 Although a number of arguments were before the District Court, Judge Cacheris confined his ruling to the issue of whether the USPTO claims and continued application rules were substantive or not.
-He concluded that the rules were indeed substantive because they would "affect[] individual rights and obligations."93 In particular, Judge Cacheris observed that the Patent Act placed no strict limitations upon the number of claims or continuing applications that an inventor could pursue.
+He concluded that the rules were indeed substantive because they would "affect[] individual rights and obligations."
+In particular, Judge Cacheris observed that the Patent Act placed no strict limitations upon the number of claims or continuing applications that an inventor could pursue.
+Because the rules would deprive inventors of these rights, they were substantive in nature and thus beyond the ability of the USPTO to enact.